lilanghust/convert/README.txt

 This project contains one programs: "convert"

-"convert": The program that converts SNAP (directed edgelist) files to (ordered undirected edgelist)
+"convert": The program that converts SNAP (ordered directed edgelist) files to (ordered undirected edgelist)
             and then converts (ordered undirected edgelist) to (ordered adjacency list ) and then makes partition based on (ordered adjacency list) using gpmetis and then maps the vertices in the shell script in order to make the vertices in a partition is consecutive.